federalies/barrels/README.md

 # barrels
-> (_) barrels - is a storing something for darn near forever?
-Thats what barrels do!
+> (_) barrels - are for storing stuff for darn near forever...
+Ain't that what barrels do?

 ------------
 ![license: MIT](https://img.shields.io/github/license/federalies/barrels.svg)